MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example4/index.md

 category: "data_objects"
 ---

-# Contour Example 4: Annotation of images
+# Contour Example 4: Annotation of Images
 This example shows how to add annotations to an image.

 ## Summary